A family loan agreement can help prevent future misunderstandings.

 Prevent IRS scrutiny.
 The current IRS annual gift tax exclusion is $15K per person.
-In order for an exchange of family funds to be considered a legitimate loan and not a potentially taxable gift, you must properly document the transaction as a loan and also report earning interest at a rate equal to or above the minimum rate required by the federal government, called the Applicable Federal Rate (AFR).
-Even if you document the loan, but report earning less than the appropriate AFR, the IRS may impute the interest as income and also view the forgone interest as a taxable gift.
+If transferring over $15K to a relative, in order for the exchange of family funds to be considered a legitimate loan and not a reportable financial gift, you must both properly document the transaction and also report earning interest at a rate equal to or above the minimum rate required by the federal government, called the Applicable Federal Rate (AFR).
+Even if you document the loan, but report earning less than the appropriate AFR, the IRS may impute the interest as income and also view the forgone interest as a financial gift.

-A proper family loan agreement sets clear expectations and prevents future misunderstandings.
+Proper documentation sets clear expectations and prevents future misunderstandings with your loved ones.
 If anything happens to you, your registered mortgage documentation also protects the interests of your other children or family members who could be affected by the proper accounting of the loan.
-Our optional loan servicing platform reduces awkward conversations, provides year-end tax statements for the IRS, and keeps everything business-like.
+Our optional, Dodd-Frank Act compliant, loan servicing platform reduces awkward conversations, processes monthly payments, provides year-end tax statements for the IRS, and keeps everything business-like.

 A Strong Investment Vehicle

 What are bonds, CDs, or savings accounts paying these days?
 Invest in a loved one; loaning money to a trusted family member can earn solid returns.
 Help a relative start a business or refinance other high interest rate debt.
 The emotional returns are strong, too!